Best 1-year fixed-rate bonds

 Bonds have different features and eligibility criteria.
 Here are some key differences.

 - Existing vs new customers.
-Banks offer certain bonds only to existing current or savings account customers, but there are plenty available from providers offering bonds to new customers, and the transfer is typically to and from a “nominated” current account.
+Banks offer certain bonds to existing current or savings account customers only.
+However, there are plenty available from providers offering bonds to new customers, and the transfer is typically to and from a “nominated” current account.

 - Online only.
 Some bonds are web only – you must apply online and operate them online.
 Other bonds can be opened online but you have the option of managing them via an app.